MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 // confirmation dialog of an "active" update codePush.sync(null, { updateDialog: { title: "An update is available!" } });

-// Displaying an update prompt which includes the
+// Displaying an update prompt that includes the
 // description associated with the CodePush release codePush.sync(null, {
    updateDialog: {